Cook Islands Trust Administration

 This division exists because a trustee operating thousands of miles from the settlor, in a different legal system, needs an accountability mechanism that does not depend on expensive litigation.
 The protector provides that mechanism.
 But the division only works if the protector’s powers remain supervisory rather than directive.

 A protector who can veto distributions but cannot direct them preserves trustee independence.
 A protector with affirmative control over trust administration starts to look like a shadow trustee, and U.S. courts evaluating the trust’s legitimacy will notice.
+The trust deed allocates authority so that the protector’s role remains distinct from the trustee’s, with negative powers (the ability to block) being structurally safer than affirmative powers (the ability to direct).

-Authority should be allocated so that the protector’s role remains distinct from the trustee’s—negative powers (the ability to block) are structurally safer than affirmative powers (the ability to direct).
-The trust protector holds five core powers whose scope and limits must be defined precisely in the trust deed to avoid creating the kind of control that U.S. courts treat as evidence the trust lacks genuine independence.
+The trust protector holds five core powers whose scope and limits must be defined precisely in the trust deed.
+Vague or overbroad protector powers create the kind of control that U.S. courts treat as evidence the trust lacks genuine independence.

 Distributions and Access to Funds

-The practical experience of requesting and receiving funds is more mechanical.
+Settlors retain access to trust assets after funding, but through a process that reflects the trustee’s independent fiduciary role rather than the immediacy of a personal bank account.
 A settlor submits a written request, the trustee reviews it, the trustee issues a resolution, and a wire transfer is initiated through the trust’s banking relationships.
 Routine requests typically take five to ten business days, though banking compliance requirements can extend that timeline.
 The withdrawal process involves specific documentation at each stage, and understanding the banking logistics and KYC requirements in advance prevents unnecessary delays.

 The Duress Clause

-When an event of duress occurs, the duress clause operates on two levels simultaneously.
+When an event of duress occurs, the clause operates on two levels simultaneously.
 It nullifies any instruction the trustee receives from a person acting under legal compulsion, and it triggers a governance transition that removes U.S.-based participants from positions of authority over the trust.

 Ongoing Administration Over Time